bonzz/AI-100-Design-Implement-Azure-AISol/Lab6-Implement_LUIS/02-Implement_LUIS.md

    ![](./pics/6.png)

-1. In the top navigation, select the **BUILD** link.
+1. Close any pop-ups if appears, In the top navigation, select the **BUILD** link.
 Notice there is one intent called "None".
 Random utterances that don't map to any of your intents may be mapped to "None".

    ![](./pics/7.png)